flywheel-apps/dcm2niix/README.md

-# dcm2niix gear - DICOM to NIfTI conversion using dcm2niix with optional implementation of PyDeface.
+# dcm2niix gear - DICOM to NIfTI conversion using dcm2niix with an optional implementation of PyDeface.

-A [Flywheel Gear](https://github.com/flywheel-io/gears/tree/master/spec) for implementing [Chris Rorden's dcm2niix](https://github.com/rordenlab/dcm2niix) for converting DICOM to NIfTI, with optional implementation of [Poldrack Lab's PyDeface](https://github.com/poldracklab/pydeface) to remove facial structures from NIfTI.
+A [Flywheel Gear](https://github.com/flywheel-io/gears/tree/master/spec) for implementing [Chris Rorden's dcm2niix](https://github.com/rordenlab/dcm2niix) for converting DICOM to NIfTI, with an optional implementation of [Poldrack Lab's PyDeface](https://github.com/poldracklab/pydeface) to remove facial structures from NIfTI.

 ## Description